dutyjs/duty/README.md

 # how to set notification

 run the daemon.sh script first

+change your working directory to where duty-js was installed

+for example

+`cd /usr/lib/node_modules/duty-js`

+`./daemon.sh _executable_path_of_duty-js`

 automatically notification is been set for added todo, incase you want to disable notification for a todo do this